• Home

 • Location: 4, Jingshanqian Street, Dongcheng District, Beijing

-Centered along Beijing’s historic axis, theĀ Forbidden CityĀ remains China’s most magnificent imperial complex, housing 24 Ming and Qing emperors (1368-1911).
+Centered along Beijing’s historic axis, the Forbidden City remains China’s most magnificent imperial complex, housing 24 Ming and Qing emperors from 1368 until 1911.
 Its iconic crimson walls, golden roofs, and exquisite glazed tiles showcase ancient China’s architectural brilliance.

-With half a day, visitors can explore more of the complex’s hidden gems except for just the main halls: the exquisite Treasure Gallery, remarkable Clock Exhibition, the influential Hall of Mental Cultivation.
+If visiting for half a day, visitors can explore more of the complex’s hidden gems beyond just the main halls: the exquisite Treasure Gallery, remarkable Clock Exhibition, and the influential Hall of Mental Cultivation being just some examples.

-• The Forbidden City can be entered through the Meridian Gate only,while the exits are the Gate of Divine Prowess and the East ProsperityĀ Gate.
+• The Forbidden City can only be entered through the Meridian Gate, while visitors can exit from either Gate of Divine Prowess or the East Prosperity Gate.

-• The multilingual audio guidecosts CNY 20 and the official foreign-language guide ranges from CNY 300 to 700.
+• The multilingual audio guide costs 20 CNY and official foreign-language guides range from 300 to 700 CNY.

-• Tourists can store backpack and suitcase at the Meridian Gate for free.
-The staff will ask you from which door you are leaving and transport your luggage to that door.
+• Tourists can store backpacks and suitcases at the Meridian Gate for free.
+The staff will ask you from which door you plan to leave and transport your luggage accordingly.

 See more detailed information about how to visit the Forbidden City.